Balooog/Project_Yolkless/README.md

 - Capacity bar tracks Egg Credits versus storage and hot-reloads with balance tweaks (`R`).
 - Feed button now shows a live Feed Supply meter that drains while held and refills when idle.
 - A lightweight VisualDirector autoload drives feed particle visuals that ramp with Feed Supply and PPS; disable them via the Settings → Visual Effects toggle.
+- Visual Layer is a background `CanvasLayer`; the HUD sits on a higher layer so buttons stay interactive while visuals play underneath.
+- The `VisualViewport` control stretches with the window, keeping particle modules centered and auto-resized across any viewport.
 - All player-facing strings are driven via `game/data/strings_egg.tsv`; pressing `R` refreshes both numbers and copy.
 - Press `F3` to toggle the debug overlay with live PPS, capacity, burst state, tier, research multipliers, hashes, and log context.